aggie-coding-club/Rev-Registration/README.md

 Follow these steps to start a local Django server using a PostgreSQL database:

 0) For Windows, use powershell instead of command prompt.
-    - Some commands don't work 100% on command prompt.
+    - Some commands don't always work on command prompt.
 1) If you don’t have it already, download Python from [here](https://www.python.org/downloads/).
 2) Clone the current project: `git clone https://github.com/aggie-coding-club/Rev-Registration.git`
     - This will clone the project into the current directory
 3) To install the packages, you first need to make a virtual environment for Python, which will help us ensure that our libraries & Python versions are unified.
-You can do so be by running:
+You can do so by running:
     - It is recommended to put the virtual environment in the settings directory: `cd ./autoscheduler/autoscheduler/settings`
     - `python3 -m venv env`
         - This creates a virtual environment in the `env/` folder.
         - In here you'll see a directory containing the libraries that will be installed in the next step(`Lib/` on Windows)
         - You'll also see a folder(`Scripts/` on Windows & `bin/` on Unix systems) that contains the scripts that you need to start the virtual environment.
         - Depending on your Python version, you may have to replace the `python3` in all commands with either `python` or `py`. (aliases)
-            - Error: `python3 is not recognized...`
+            - Error: `The term 'pyhton3' is not recognized as the name of a cmdlet, function, script file, or operable program.`
     - Next, for Unix systems run: `source env/bin/activate`
     - And for Windows, in Powershell run: `./env/Scripts/activate`
         - If you get a permissions error that says: `execution of scripts is disabled on this system`, then open another PowerShell as Administrator and run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.